 It was the best secret we’ve ever kept.

-Now… twenty-five years later… that baby who pushed her way into our lives in record time still sets the pace for all of us.
+Now… twenty-six years later… that baby who pushed her way into our lives in record time still sets the pace for all of us.
 With her beautiful, ferocious energy, she continues to careen into every entrance she makes.

 Happy Birthday, Baby Girl…